UPDATED: December 2022

 On Monday, June 3, 1940, the Supreme Court of the United States issued its decision in the MINERSVILLE SCHOOL DISTRICT v.
 GOBITIS case.
 SCOTUS ruled that schools were not required to excuse students from reciting the Pledge of Allegiance or saluting the American Flag.
 This was headlines news across the United States.

-On Tuesday, June 4, 1940, three male Jehovah's Witnesses living in Harlan County, Kentucky, were arrested and charged with "sedition" for their distribution of "un-American" WatchTower literature.
-There were only about 1000 Jehovah's Witnesses scattered across the 120 counties of Kentucky at that time.
-Harlan County was a very Appalachian county in far southeastern Kentucky on the Virginia state line.
-Those three local JW Males had rented a storefront in the county seat of Harlan, Kentucky, and had decorated their rented "Kingdom Hall" with signs containing WatchTower Cult slogans such as "Religion is a Snare and a Racket", etc. Harlan County was only one county over from the site of the Hatfield-McCoy feud, and frankly, those JWs were quite fortunate that they were only arrested.
+On Tuesday, June 4, 1940, three male WatchTower agitators were arrested in Harlan, Kentucky, and charged with "sedition" for their distribution of "un-American" literature.
+(There were only about 1000 Jehovah's Witnesses scattered across the 120 counties of Kentucky at that time.
+Harlan County was a very Appalachian county in far southeastern Kentucky on the Virginia state line.)
+The leader of those WatchTower agitators was one LOUIS BEELER, whom only 12 days earlier had been "peacefully distributing WatchTower literature" along the Texas-Mexico border.
+LOUIS BEELER and his two assistants had rented a storefront in the Harlan county seat of Harlan, Kentucky.
+The three WatchTower agitators had decorated their rented "Kingdom Hall" with signs containing WatchTower Cult slogans such as "Religion is a Snare and a Racket", etc. Harlan County was only one county over from the site of the Hatfield-McCoy feud, and frankly, Louis Beeler and his two friends were quite fortunate that they were only arrested by local police.

-Later that same first week of June 1940, Elmer Hopkins, of Loyal, Kentucky, also in Harlan County, whom was a friend of Rose Jasper, was also arrested.
-(Elmer Hopkins was reared in Mount Vernon, and continued to have family and business ties there, which gave him opportunities to occasionally visit with Rose Jasper while her non-JW husband was at work.
-In 1945, Rose Jasper delivered her fifth child.
-She named him "John", after "John the Baptist", supposedly at the suggestion of Elmer Hopkins.
-Elmer Hopkins and his non-JW wife are buried only about 50 feet from where are buried Rose Jasper and her non-JW husband.)
-Also arrested was a JW Couple named Lehman, whose then residence was given as Middlesboro, Kentucky, in Bell County, but who actually may have been regular WatchTower Cult "agitators" from another state.
-Only the five JW Males were jailed.
+Later that same first week of June 1940, Elmer Dennis Hopkins, then of Loyal, Kentucky, in Harlan County, whom was a close friend of Rose Jasper, was also arrested.
+(Born in Harlan County, Elmer Hopkins had been reared just outside Mount Vernon, in Rockcastle County, and continued to have family and business ties in Rockcastle County, which gave Elmer Hopkins opportunities to occasionally visit with Rose Jasper while her non-JW husband was at work.
+In 1945, Rose Jasper delivered her fifth and last child --whom interestingly did not favor his four siblings.
+She named him "John", after "John the Baptist" -- admittedly at the suggestion of her 16-years-senior close friend, Elmer Hopkins.
+Elmer D. Hopkins and his non-JW wife are buried only about 50 feet from where are buried Rose Jasper and her non-JW husband.)
+A total of six JWs were ultimately arrested, with only two local property owners able to post bond and be released.
 A seventh warrant also was issued for a Harlan County male named Boyd McClendon, but we can find no further record of McClendon being arrested or prosecuted.
-All of these Harlan County events received limited media coverage -- mainly in Kentucky and surrounding states.
+These arrests were ultimately discharged in BEELER v.
+SMITH.

 On Wednesday, June 12 1940, The Courier-Journal, on Page 6, published the following two edited Letters To The Editor.
 Note the mild tone of each LTTE selected for publication.
 Neither LTTE should have been the target of harsh criticism from anyone -- JWs or Non-JWs.
 (Note that the CJ Opinion Editor entitled the LTTEs he chose for publication.
 Also, noone knows how much editing occurred to any individual letter.
 The following LTTEs are necessarily further edited and receive "emphasis" by us.)